China says Nobel-winning dissident Liu Xiaobo in 'critical condition'

 "The doctors suggested close monitoring of the patient's blood pressure, correction of low blood pressure level, active anti-infection therapy and blood purification," the statement said, adding that Liu's family has been informed of the team's opinion.

-The two Western doctors who visited Liu on Saturday afternoon said he and his family had requested that the remainder of his care be provided in Germany or the United States.
+The two Western doctors who visited Liu on Saturday afternoon said earlier that he and his family had requested that the remainder of his care be provided in Germany or the United States.

 "While a degree of risk always exists in the movement of any patient, both physicians believe Mr. Liu can be safely transported with appropriate medical evacuation care and support," said Dr. Joseph M. Herman of the University of Texas MD Anderson Cancer Center and Dr. Markus Büchler of the University of Heidelberg, in a joint statement Sunday.